liaohuqiu/android-Ultra-Pull-To-Refresh/template/README.md

 #### [中文版文档](https://github.com/liaohuqiu/android-Ultra-Pull-To-Refresh/blob/master/README-cn.md)

+Wanna auto-load-more?
+This will be what you want: https://github.com/liaohuqiu/android-cube-app

 # Ultra Pull To Refresh

 It's a replacement for the deprecated pull to refresh solution.
 It can contain any view you want.